Intravesical drug delivery: Advantages

-Disadvantages of Intravesical Drug Delivery
+Disadvantages

 While intravesical delivery shows distinct advantages over systemic drug delivery it has several problems to overcome.
 When giving a drug intravesically it is diluted by urine and washed out when urine is voided.
 Additionally, the low permeability of the urothelium which lines the bladder creates a hurdle that must be overcome if the bladder wall needs to be treated.
 These issues create the need for more frequent dosing, which causes urinary catheter site irritation and compliance issues with treatments.

 Intravesical drug dilution occurs as urine accumulates in the bladder, lowering the concentration of drug in the bladder as overall volume increases.
 The voiding of drug with urine when using traditional drug formulations in the bladder has become a hurdle to overcome as well, since residence time of the drug inside the bladder is directly tied to the treatment's efficacy.
 Creating formulations which adhere to the bladder wall has been targeted as one way to improve intravesical dug efficacy,.
 The low adherence of drugs to the bladder wall and low permeability into the bladder wall contributes to low drug retention in the bladder.
 When modifying drug formulations for intravesical delivery gels or viscosity increasing formulations are sometimes used to increase retention, though this can cause issues with urethra obstruction, an additional hurdle in intravesical drug delivery.